 - One of the main precipitating factors of accidents was the failure of the other vehicle to see the motorcycle or its rider.

 As a result of the findings in this report, new laws and recommendations were made regarding motorcycles and rider safety.
 Among these include helmet laws and suggestions for people to wear brightly-colored clothing while riding to make it easier for people to spot the rider.
 Unfortunately, serious accidents can still occur.
 Many of these motorcycle accidents can lead to traumatic injuries.Types of Traumatic Injuries in Motorcycle Accidents

-Similar to an auto accident, a motorcycle accident can happen at any time, and it is essential for everyone to understand that injuries might occur.
+Similar to a car accident, a motorcycle accident can happen at any time, and it is essential for everyone to understand that injuries might occur.
 Some of the most common injuries that individuals might sustain include:

 - A traumatic brain injury, which can be mitigated by wearing a helmet.

 - Bone fractures, especially of the radius, ulna, tibia, and fibula.

 - Damage to soft tissue structures and organs, mainly through chest and abdominal trauma.

 - Neck injuries, which can include the back and the spinal cord.

 Trauma to the spinal cord can be particularly worrisome.
 The spinal cord connects the base of the brain to the rest of the body.
 The brain transmits motor commands through the nerves of the spinal cord, and the extremities return sensory information to the brain along these same paths.
 Anything that disrupts these signals could have permanent consequences.
 A recent study reviewed the types of spinal cord injuries that occur in motorcycle accidents.A Study: Types of Spinal Cord Injuries in Motorcycle Accidents

 The spinal cord is broken up into multiple segments, each with nerves that power specific parts of the body.
 From top to bottom, the components of the spinal cord include: